Heterogeneous Adaptive Policy Optimization: Tailoring Optimization to Every Token's Nature: Background

-\textbf{Decoupled Clip and Dynamic Ampling Policy Optimization.} DAPO \cite{yu2025dapoopensourcellmreinforcement} modifies GRPO with token-mean normalization—averaging over total tokens rather than sequences—to preserve gradient contributions from longer sequences.
-It also introduces the clip-higher mechanism with asymmetric bounds:
+\textbf{Decoupled Clip and Dynamic Ampling Policy Optimization.} DAPO ~\citep{yu2025dapoopensourcellmreinforcement} modifies GRPO with token-mean loss—averaging over tokens rather than sequences—to preserve gradient contributions from longer sequences.
+It also introduces clip-higher with asymmetric bounds: {